tetcoin/tetcore/client/network/README.md

 Protocols that are specific to a certain chain have a `<protocol-id>` in their name.
 This "protocol ID" is defined in the chain specifications.
-For example, the protocol ID of Tetcoin is "dot".
+For example, the protocol ID of Tetcoin is "tet".
 In the protocol names below, `<protocol-id>` must be replaced with the corresponding protocol ID.

 > **Note**: It is possible for the same connection to be used for multiple chains.
 For example,
->           one can use both the `/dot/sync/2` and `/sub/sync/2` protocols on the same
+>           one can use both the `/tet/sync/2` and `/sub/sync/2` protocols on the same
 >           connection, provided that the remote supports them.

 Tetcore uses the following standard libp2p protocols: